 Once your application is approved, your first lot will be a probationary lot.
-In order to purchase additional lots, you must first meet the following criteria on the probationary lot:
+To purchase additional lots, you must first meet the following criteria on the probationary lot:

 - Pay an initial deposit of 50% of the purchase price at the time of purchase, as well as all applicable taxes.

-- Pay the remaining balance of the purchase price within one calendar year from date of purchase.
+- Pay the remaining balance of the purchase price within one year from date of purchase.

-- Agree to complete construction, including all deficiencies, within one calendar year from the date of purchase.
+- Agree to complete construction, including all deficiencies, within one year from the date of purchase.

 - Agree to purchase the initial City-owned lot from available inventory and not from a lot draw offering.

-- Complete the remainder of mandatory training within one calendar year from the date of purchase.
+- Complete the remainder of mandatory training within one year from the date of purchase.